Skip to content

 So what did I do after ‘that’ moment in Noosa, when I reluctantly accepted that my Achilles tendon required more formal management?
 First, I cursed myself for overloading my tendon and not following the advice that I so frequently provide to others.

-Then I stopped running and sought physiotherapy treatment from my colleagues.
+Then I stopped running and sought physiotherapy treatment from my Duncraig Physio colleagues.
 Physiotherapists are experts at assessing for contributing factors to tendinopathies and providing the appropriate treatment.
 Load management, environmental conditions, footwear, foot type, muscle strength, muscle tension, muscle length, joint flexibility and lumbar spine health are all factors that can contribute to tendinopathies.

 My treatment consisted of: